nebili2023/prettyPhotoView/README.md

 prettyPhotoView--pagination-update-
 ===================================

-This is just an update with pagination on Andrija Jambrović's Prestashop gallery module “prettyPhotoView”
+This is just an update with pagination on Andrija Jambrović's PrestaShop gallery module “prettyPhotoView”.

+To download this free PrestaShop module please visit http://www.eulaviolation.com/prettyphotoviewinstallation/